FIWARE/cloud.PaaS/README.rst

 =======

 Ask your thorough programmming questions using `stackoverflow`_ and your general questions on `FIWARE Q&A`_.
-In both cases please use the tag `fiware-pegassus`
+In both cases please use the tag `fiware-pegasus`

 License